by

 dream the dreams you do.

-is ending every night.
+The world is ending every night.

 Through dreams it's born anew.